ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/index.md

 >
 > 1. Participants should be comfortable with using a computer and basic statistical methods.
 Furthermore, participants should have:
 > - used a computer before
-> - limited to no experience with BASH
+> - limited experience with BASH
-> - limited to no experience with R
+> - limited experience with R
 >
 > 2. Each participant needs to have access to a computer with Unix/Linux or the Windows Ubuntu app.
 If you are attending the workshop in person, then a computer will be available for you.
 >